Fatir002/internship-al-aziz-technologies/Week 1/Day 2/README_data_structures.md

-# 📦 Week 1 | Day 2 — Python Data Structures & Control Flow
+# 🐍 Week 1 | Day 1 — Python Fundamentals

 > **Internship at Al Aziz Technologies · AI Engineering Track**

-A comprehensive hands-on walkthrough of Python's four core data structures and control flow tools, framed around real AI/ML use cases — from storing model metrics in nested dictionaries to filtering datasets with `break` and `continue`.
+This script covers the absolute foundations of Python with an AI/ML context — from variables and data types all the way to error handling and beginner exercises.
+Every concept is demonstrated with practical, runnable examples.

 ---